 Montgomery, Alabama

 Alabama's first post-war shopping plaza was built on 22.5 acres, located 3 miles south of the Alabama State House.
 NORMANDALE CENTER was designed by the firms Sherlock, Smith & Adams and Albert L. Williams (of Montgomery) and Copeland, Novak & Associates (of New York City).
-The facility was developed by Aronov Realty, also based in Montgomery.

-Ground was broken, for an initial strip shopping center, on December 20, 1952.
+The strip complex was developed by Aronov Realty, also based in Montgomery.
+Ground was broken on December 20, 1952.
 An official dedication was held September 10, 1954.
 Jason H. Smith, reputedly Montgomery's oldest resident, cut a ceremonial ribbon.
 NORMANDALE CENTER consisted of a single level of retail with a small lower level at the north end of its East Wing.
 The center spanned approximately 186,000 leasable square feet and contained twenty-nine stores.

 These included Lee's Self Service Drugs, Toyland, Roslyn Eagle Furniture & Gifts, Francis Cafeteria and an (18,000 square foot) Kwik Chek grocery.
 The Doctor's Building contained six medical -and two dental- practices.
 A 2-level (84,000 square foot), Birmingham-based Loveman, Joseph & Loeb anchored the complex.
 The Montgomery store was the second branch in the chain, which was renamed Loveman's of Alabama in 1956.